eschwartz/CreditCardValidator/README.md

 ## Installation

-## Composer
+### Using Composer

-This project using composer to generate a PSR-0 autoloader.
-Download and install composer at getcomposer.php into the project root directory, then run:
+This project uses composer to generate a PSR-0 autoloader.
+[Download and install](http://getcomposer.org) composer into the project root directory, then run:

 ```
 sudo ./composer.phar install